Sabrinas Organizing

 WEEKEND PROJECTS CHECKLIST

-The 2nd checklist (Affiliate Link) is for weekend projects.
-This is a checklist (Affiliate Link) that needs planning.
-It will most likely take the entire weekend from start to finish.
-Projects that should be included are painting a bedroom.
-Touching up white molding on the steps.
+The 2nd checklist (affiliate) is for weekend projects.
+This is a checklist (affiliate) that needs planning.
+It will most likely take the entire weekend.
+Projects that should be included are painting a bedroom and touching up white molding on the steps.

 Home weekend checklist